Sales Enablement Definition for 2026: Boost Revenue

 - Field execution metrics because route quality, visit quality, and follow-through often explain the revenue result.

-For managers who need a practical KPI benchmark, these salesperson KPI examples are useful for pressure-testing whether your scorecard reflects field reality or just CRM hygiene.
+For practical KPI benchmarks, these sales person KPI examples are useful for pressure-testing whether your scorecard reflects field reality or just CRM hygiene here6.

 Common Roadblocks That Derail Field Sales Teams